Problem Area Water

 Excessive exploitation of global water resources is already impacting the earth’s appearance.
 The water shortage has consequences not only for individuals, the ecosystems and economic development.
 An inadequate basic water supply is additionally a factor that can weaken the stability of political systems.
 For the year 2050, 40 % of the world population is expected to be living in regions with water stress.

-Intact ecosystems represent retreats for man and nature and guarantee the long-term availability of water.
-The appreciation of ecosystem services as well as the methods used to determine the water requirements of ecosystems have been subject to considerable change in recent times.
-A methodically consistent, up-to-date and comprehensive description of the status of global water resources and associated ecosystems is therefore a central prerequisite for sound regional and global objectives.
-Without effective water supply and efficient sanitation, successful poverty control, social prosperity, healthy economic growth and efficient environmental protection are not possible.
+Intact ecosystems constitute refuges for man and nature and guarantee the long-term availability of water.
+The appreciation of ecosystem services as well as the methods for determining the water demand of the ecosystems has recently been subject to a significant shift.
+A methodologically consistent, current and comprehensive description of the status of the global water resources and the associated ecosystems is, therefore, a central prerequisite for substantiated regional and global objectives.
+Without a secure water supply and efficient wastewater disposal, successful poverty reduction, societal prosperity, healthy economic growth and efficient environmental protection are not possible.

 Nevertheless, approximately 1.2 billion people worldwide are still threatened by an extreme water shortage and roughly 748 million people have no access to clean drinking water.
 More than twice as high, with 2.5 billion, is the number of those, who must live without basic sanitation – i.e. they have neither a toilet, nor a connection to the wastewater disposal system.
 The resulting consequences for the people affected as well as for the economic and ecological development of their home countries parallel a “silent tragedy”.